Aditya12kadam/Drug-Review-Condition-Sentiment-Predictor-ML-NLP-LLM/README.md

-# 💊 Drug Review Condition & Sentiment Classifier (Streamlit App)
+# 💊 Drug Review Condition & Sentiment Classifier (Web App)

 This is a full-stack NLP + ML + LLM-powered project that classifies a patient's condition and sentiment based on drug reviews.
 It also explains the prediction using a TinyLLaMA-based local language model.